by Andrea M. Darcy

 - What else is happening in my life that could be the root cause of these issues?

-Do you need career counselling?
+Do you need careers counselling?

-Do you have an insight about choosing the wrong career path that you want to share with others readers?
+Have an insight about choosing the wrong career path that you want to share with others readers?
 Use the comment box below.

 Andrea M. Darcy is a mental health and wellbeing expert and mentor.
 She chose the wrong career path herself, and left an accidental life as a successful screenwriter to become a health writer and mental health advocate.
 Find her on Instagram @am_darcy